People tab access and permissions

 Enterprise workspaces do not support invite links.
 On all other plans, admins and owners can disable invite links entirely from Settings → Privacy & security → Invite links.

-- Only one active link per role is allowed at a time.
+- Only one active link per role can exist at a time.

 - Creating a new link replaces the previous one.